bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brouwer.md

 * However, after Amsterdam was liberated, Brouwer was suspended from his post for a few months because of his actions.
 * Again he was deeply hurt and considered emigration.
 * After retiring in 1951, Brouwer lectured in South Africa in 1952, and the United States and Canada in 1953.
-* His wife died in 1959 at the age of 89 and Brouwer, who himself was 78, was offered a one year post in the University of British Columbia in Vancouver; he declined.
 * In 1962, despite being well into his 80s, he was offered a post in Montana.
 * He died in 1966 in Blaricum as the result of a traffic accident.
 * for his contribution to the philosophy of mathematics and his attempt to build up mathematics anew on an Intuitionist foundation, in order to meet his own searching criticism of hitherto unquestioned assumptions.